similie/shared-microservice-utils/readme.md

 # or
 yarn add @similie/shared-microservice-utils
 ```
-About Similie
-[Similie](https://similie.com) is a technology company based out of Timor-Leste, dedicated to developing innovative solutions that support international development initiatives and climate-change adaption.
+About [Similie](https://similie.com) is a technology company based out of Timor-Leste, dedicated to developing innovative solutions that support international development initiatives and climate-change adaption.
 Our mission is to harness the power of technology to drive positive change and improve lives around the world.
 With a focus on sustainability, community engagement, and social impact, we strive to create products and services that make a real difference in people's lives.